sebastienrousseau/dotfiles/docs/README.md

 cacert.pem
 ```

-After installation, you will find the backup files in the `~/dotfiles_backup`
-directory.
-It is always a good idea to backup as there might be situations in which you
-could be required to restore your previous installation.
+It is always a good idea to backup as there might be situations in which you could be required to restore your previous installation.

 ### 3️⃣ Try it out and let us know what you think